jadehh/PaddleOCR/doc/doc_en/recognition_en.md

 - Linux DCU
 Running on a DCU device requires setting the environment variable `export HIP_VISIBLE_DEVICES=0,1,2,3`, and the rest of the training and evaluation prediction commands are exactly the same as the Linux GPU.

+<a name="29"></a>
+## 2.9 Fine-tuning

+In actual use, it is recommended to load the official pre-trained model and fine-tune it in your own data set.
+For the fine-tuning method of the recognition model, please refer to: [Model Fine-tuning Tutorial](./finetune_en.md).

 <a name="3-evaluation-and-test"></a>
 ## 3. Evaluation and Test